fiftysevendegreesofrad/sdna_plus/README.md

 Running (in a normal cmd.exe, not the VS Developer Command Prompt):
  - `cd sDNA\sdna_vs2008`
  - `.\create_build_system.bat`
+Boost etc. may be installed in this step, instead of in actual the build step, like with a local build above.

+Then
  - `.\build.bat`

 should create `sdna_vs2008.dll` and three debug files in `sDNA\sdna_vs2008\x64\Debug`